Structured Cabling Subsystems Explained

 Patch panels inside ERs connect the Entrance Point to the building’s telecom rooms via the backbone cabling system.

-Backbone cabling
+Backbone Cabling

-The backbone cabling network (sometimes called riser cabling) is the dense array of twisted-pair or fiber optic cables running through your building.
+The backbone cabling (sometimes called riser cabling) is the dense array of twisted-pair or fiber optic cables running through your building.
 The purpose of backbone cabling is to connect equipment rooms to horizontal cross-connects, where horizontal cabling begins.

 Although all backbone cabling runs from equipment rooms, they may fulfill one of two purposes down the line: